juanpabblo16/HellowWorld2/README.md

 ## Note:
 This project is intended for educational purposes as part of the System Engineering course at ICESI University.
 Feel free to explore, modify, and learn from the code.

-If you have any questions or need further assistance, please contact the collaborators: Juan Pablo Acevedo and Jesus Garces.
+If you have any questions or need further assistance, please contact the collaborators: Juan Pablo Acevedo, Martin cifuentes and Jesus Garces.

+## Importand
+Change the client and server .config file

 **Languages Used:**
 - Java